qdrant/docs/qdrant/v1.1.x/payload.md

 For example, you will get an empty output if you apply the [range condition](../filtering/#range) on the string data.

-Qdrant also allows multiple values of the same type to be stored and applied to the filter at once.
-The condition will be considered satisfied if at least one value meets the condition.
+However, arrays (multiple values of the same type) are treated a little bit different.
+When we apply a filter to an array, it will succeed if at least one of the values inside the array meets the condition.

 The filtering process is discussed in detail in the section [Filtering](../filtering).